 13. Flash usage

 Frames are old technology and should be avoided.
-Frames will cause poor indexing.
+In addition, frames will cause poor indexing.

-Many of the above fourteen issues are very technical.
-You should contact a professional to assist in finding and correcting most of these errors.
+Many of the above thirteen issues are very technical.
+You should contact a professional SEO to assist in finding and correcting most of these errors.

 A monthly check-up with an SEO audit report will find crawlability and indexing problems.
 Eliminated indexing issues can be time-consuming, but it is critical to the website, the customer experience, and indexing.

-I hope you found this article helpful if you found it a bit to technical hire a professional SEO to assist with finding and correcting crawlability and indexing issues on your website.
+I hope you find this article helpful.
+If you found it a bit too technical, hire a professional SEO to assist with finding and correcting crawlability and indexing issues on your website.

-It is an investment, but can you afford to upset your clients when they can't find what they are looking for on your website.
+It is an investment, but can not you afford to upset your clients when they can't find what they are looking for on your website.
 What is a sale worth to you?
 Measure what you could be losing?
-When you weight these two items, increased clientele, and lost clients, you will then understand how productive an SEO professional will be to your website success.
+When you weigh these two items, increased clientele and lost clients, you will understand how productive an SEO professional will be to your website's success.

 FYI: Google support has a wealth of information.
 I have linked to it often in this article.
 It is well worth your time to keep this link and refer to it often for updated information.

-On-page SEO is an essential process that should not be put on hold any longer.
+On-page SEO is an essential process that, when not done, will hold your site back.
 To be competitive on the World Wide Web, you need to optimize every page of your website.
 The information listed above is just the tip of the iceberg.
 Keeping up with the changing aspects of SEO is a daily journey in education and information searching.

 Are your website, web pages, and blog posts up to date with SEO?